CircuitChaos/OpenMicron/README.md

 Issue `omi -h` to see the command line summary for all applets, and `omi <applet name> -h` (for example: `omi read -h`) to see more detailed usage of any given applet.

-## .csv file format

-CSV is a portable, comma-separated file format used to store tabular data.
-When importing it into LibreOffice or other spreadsheet editor, set the following CSV parameters:

-* Separated by: comma
-* Text delimiter: "
-* Column type for all fields: Text (select all fields and select *Text* in *Column type* box)

 ### Note on differential write mode

 **omi write** allows you to use *-r* to specify an optional reference file.
 This file is the original file, as read by **omi read**, before any changes have been made with **omi import**, and can be used to upload only changes instead of full memory data, which considerably speeds up the process.
 If radio was not used or programmed between reading memory with **omi read** and using this dump as a reference for **omi write**, then everything should be fine, but if not, you can possibly end up with garbled memory and bricked radio.
 Proceed with caution.